 Patient First is a low-cost alternative to hospital emergency rooms.
 Direct medical costs are reduced by as much as two-thirds for the employer and the insurer.
 Our one-stop service approach also helps employers stay productive by returning injured employees to work as soon as possible, further reducing insurance costs.

-Today, more than 4,800 employers use Patient First for Occupational Health, including Workers' Compensation.
-And the number keeps growing.
-For more information on how we can provide Occupational Health and Workers Compensation benefits to employers and their employees, please call us toll free at (866) 253-9139.
+Today, more than 12,900 employers use Patient First for Occupational Health, including Workers' Compensation and the number keeps growing!
+For more information on how we can provide Occupational Health and Workers Compensation services to employers and their employees, please contact us.

-The injured employee is then provided instructions regarding Return-to-Work/Light Duty status and treatment.
+The injured employee is then provided instructions regarding Return-to-Work and Light Duty status and treatment.
 After the visit, a nurse contacts the employer's representative with immediate feedback to help the employer determine appropriate case management and to discuss Light Duty and Return-to-Work options.

-In addition, Patient First provides the employer with the complete documentation required for the First Report of Accident.
+In addition, Patient First provides the employer with documentation to assist in generating the First Report of Accident.

 Was this page helpful to you?